Doctors Note Logo

 • Seek professional medical advice for persistent or severe issues

-When in doubt, speak to a doctor and use a Medically approved LLM Symptom Checker Chat Bot to assess your symptoms quickly and determine the appropriate level of care.
+When in doubt, speak to a doctor and use Ubie's AI-powered symptom checker to assess concerning symptoms like severe cramping, dehydration, or irregular heartbeat—it takes just minutes and helps you understand the appropriate level of care you may need.
 Prioritizing safety over quick fixes helps ensure your digestive health without unnecessary risks.

 (References)